Passport Requirements for Canada or Mexico Travel

 • Children under the age of 16 need only carry a birth certificate or citizenship card.

-• Groups of individuals between the ages of 16 to 18 only need a birth certificate if they are traveling as part of a group for school or other organization.
+• Groups of individuals between the ages of 16 to 18 only need a birth certificate if they are traveling as part of a group for school or other organizations.
 They must be accompanied by an adult who has a valid passport.

 What You Need for a Passport